HackerExperience/letsbuildagame-docs/README.md

 # And how we will do that?

 The first step is to have an optimistic and inclusive mindset.
-We can't achieve anything with gratuitous negativity or by blocking collaborations from other members.
+We can't achieve anything with gratuitous negativity or by inhibiting collaborations.

 The next step is to keep ourselves organized (as individuals and as a community).
 To achieve that, we have a comprehensible [contribution guideline](), as well as a friendly [code of conduct]().
 The purpose of these documents is not to complicate or block progress, but to provide a clear way to improving the project while staying organized.